Powerbomb: Sunset flip powerbomb

+Superbomb

 The attacking wrestler forces the opponent to ascend to the top rope, standing usually on the top ropes with their legs spread.
 The wrestler then bends the opponent, placing their head between the wrestler's thighs.
 The wrestler then wraps their hands around the opponent's waist.
 The wrestler then lifts the opponent up, flipping them over, while jumping forward.
 The opponent falls down to the mat back first, and the wrestler usually falls to their knees or to a sitting position.
-This variation was popularized by Chris Candido as the Blonde Bombshell, while Bubba Ray Dudley used a sitout version.
+This variation was popularized by Chris Candido as the Blonde Bombshell, while Bubba Ray Dudley used a sit-out version.

 Another variation sees the opponent sitting on the top rope.
 The wrestler climbs up to the top rope and stands facing the opponent.
 The wrestler then bends the opponent over and takes hold of opponent around the waist.
 The wrestler then flips the opponent up and over so they are sitting on the shoulders of the wrestler.
-At the same time, the wrestler spins around 180° and leaps forward, falling to the ground in a standing or sitting position and driving the opponent's back and shoulders to the mat.
+At the same time, the wrestler spins around 180° and leaps forward, falling to the ground in a standing or sitting position and driving the opponent's back and shoulders to the mat or can jump backwards away from the turnbuckle to drop into a seated position.

 Another variant of the Superbomb was popularized by B. J. Whitmer, who used the move to toss himself and fellow wrestler Jimmy Jacobs into a crowd at a Ring of Honor show in June 2006.

+Tilt-a-whirl powerbomb

+The attacking wrestler stands facing the opponent, who is often charging at the attacker, before bending the opponent down so they are bent in front of the attacking wrestler as he/she stands over them then the wrestler reaches around the opponent's body and lifts them up, spinning the opponent in front of the wrestler's body.
+As the wrestler brings the opponent back down to the mat, the wrestler kneels, slamming the opponent onto the mat.

-Thunder Fire powerbomb
+Thunder fire powerbomb

 The wrestler faces a bent opponent and places them in the standing headscissors position (bent forward with their head placed between the wrestler's thighs).
 The wrestler then grabs hold around the opponent's upper torso or waist, and lifts them on top of one of the wrestler's shoulders on their back.
 The wrestler then bends forward and slams the opponent down to the mat on their back or shoulders.
-It is also known as an over-the-shoulder powerbomb.
+It is also known as an Over-the-shoulder powerbomb or a One shoulder powerbomb.
 Innovated by the Great Nita (Atsushi Onita).
+The late Mike Awesome used the standing, a running, and kneeling versions of this move as finishers, collectively dubbed Awesome Bomb.
+Sid Vicious also used the kneeling version of this move as a finisher early in his career and would often drop his opponents off to his side instead of forwards.